urbanogilson/lavandula/readme.md

 Some things that probably need looking at are:
 - memory leaks
 - outdated documentation (API changes warrant a docs update)
+- The JSON library does not currently support nested lists